stefanazzz/Geophys3.4/README.md

     - pygimli
 </pre>

-### this also works, but not the preferred one as it requires downgrade to python 3.8:
+### this also works, but it's not the preferred one as it requires downgrade to python 3.8:
 <pre>
 channels:
   - conda-forge